d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 features, labels = synthetic_data(true_w, true_b, 1000)
 ```

-Note that each row in `features` consists of a 2-dimensional data point
+Note that each row in `features` consists of a 2-dimensional data instance
-and that each row in `labels` consists of a 1-dimensional target value (a scalar).
+and that each row in `labels` consists of a 1-dimensional label value (a scalar).

 ```{.python .input}
 #@tab all